OpenID Connect 1.0

 Essentially a random opaque value is generated by the Relying Party and optionally (but recommended) passed through a SHA256 hash.
 The original value is saved by the Relying Party, and the hashed value is sent in the Authorization request in the code_verifier parameter with the code_challenge_method set to S256 (or plain using a bad practice of not hashing the opaque value).

-When the Relying Party requests the token from the Token endpoint, they must include the code_verifier parameter again (in the body), but this time they send the value without it being hashed.
+When the Relying Party requests the token from the Token Endpoint, they must include the code_verifier parameter again (in the body), but this time they send the value without it being hashed.

 The advantages of this approach are as follows: